the1mills/siamese/README.md

 ```

-This library provides two primary features that I believe are missing from the JSON spec
+This library provides two primary features that I believe are unfortunately missing from the JSON spec

 1 => Idempotence =>